+Red Rooster is famous for its fried chicken -- what are the most common mistakes that home cooks make when they fry their own?
 Frying at home is intimidating, but it doesn't have to be.
 A lot of people forget that the best chicken is bone-in and has dark meat.
 There is so much more flavor there.
 If you don't have a lot of experience with a cast iron skillet, use a deep pot so you aren't so close to the oil.
 Also, remember that when you put too much chicken in the pan, the temperature of the oil can go down 30° F.

+What staples do you keep around -- in your pantry and your fridge -- in summer?
 I like to think of my pantry as a modern one.
 I give a little glimpse of it in Marcus Off Duty, but a few of the must-haves are coconut milk, miso, kimchi and berbere.
 These ingredients will always come in handy when I need to give dishes more depth.
 In the summertime, I do a lot of traveling and always bring back pickles and hot sauce from each place I visit.
 I love tasting a country through its hot sauce and pickles.

+What drinks do you like to make for a crowd?
 There's a great sangria recipe that we use at Red Rooster that is always a crowd pleaser and I have at almost every party I throw.
 It is really the only recipe to appear in the book that has made its way from the restaurant menu into my home; the others are things that I originally cooked at home and have now made their way onto the menu.

+What's your strategy for summer entertaining?
 Cook and spend as much time outside as possible -- if you grill out, you can cook and hang with your guests at the same time.
 Also, you have to put on a great playlist.
 It sets the scene for a memorable party.

+Are you on team cake or team pie?
 Team Pie -- it's the perfect summertime dessert, but also a great way to highlight seasonal ingredients.

+Home cooking is clearly very important to you -- how do you maintain a "family" atmosphere in your restaurant kitchen?
 I think of the staff as family.
 Happy staff equals happy guests, not the other way around.
 I encourage my staff to follow their goals and ambitions and try to find a way to infuse their story into our story.
 Whether it is through inviting the aspiring singer to perform, or having our budding fashion designer make special linens for events, they become a valuable part of Red Rooster's spirit.

 What are your summertime entertaining tips?
 Tell us in the comments!